More Goji info

 TCM superfood and “enhancer of life.”

-Bright, orange-red goji berries have been used for centuries across Asia and in Traditional Chinese Medicine (TCM) as a nutritive tonic for the liver, kidneys, eyes, and lungs.* Energetically, this herb is considered to be a yin toner that’s sweet in taste and neutral in application.
-It’s a fundamental herb in TCM and is commonly used to enhance the quality and length of life.
+What are the Benefits of Goji?
+Bright, orange-red goji berries have been used for centuries across Asia and in Traditional Chinese Medicine (TCM) as a nutritive tonics for the liver, kidneys, eyes, and lungs.
+Energetically, this herb is considered to be a yin toner that’s sweet in taste and neutral in application.
+It’s a fundamental herb in TCM and is commonly used to support quality of life and healthy aging.

-Containing carotenoids and flavonoids, this fruit is also an antioxidant with the ability to boost overall health by supporting the body’s defense systems.* Appropriately named a “superfood,” this tart and semi-sweet fruit contain vitamins A and C, riboflavin, potassium, iron, magnesium, copper, and zinc.
+Containing carotenoids and flavonoids, this fruit is also an antioxidant with the ability to maintain overall health.
+Appropriately named a “superfood,” this tart and semi-sweet fruit contains small amounts of vitamins A and C, riboflavin, potassium, iron, magnesium, copper, and zinc.
 This is likely why it’s traditionally consumed beyond herbal formulas, and infused into everyday Chinese recipes like soups, stews, porridges (a.k.a. congee), juices, wines, and liqueurs.

-While sometimes called “lycium” due to its Latin name, its common name in Chinese is gou qi zi or “wolfberry.”
+Often simply referred to by its Latin name, Lycium, its common name in Chinese is gou qi zi or “wolfberry.”
 Gou translates to dog or wolf, and some say it gained this name because of farmers witnessing the animals eating the berries.
 Li Shizhen, a famous Chinese herbalist and acupuncturist of the 1500s, recorded that it may be from a Taoist text where it says a 1,000-year-old goji took on the shape of a dog, so it was named gou.

 Not only do these small fruits look like ripe cherry tomatoes, but they’re also related.
-Goji is a nightshade, and a part of the Solanaceae family, along with potatoes, eggplants, and peppers.
-This woody, vining shrub generally grows between three to 3-5 tall, though they can reach nearly 12 feet in their native habitats.
+Goji and tomatoes are both members of the Solanaceae family - sometimes called the nightshade family - along with potatoes, eggplants, and peppers.
+This woody, vining shrubs generally grow between three to ten feet tall, though they can reach nearly 12 feet in their native habitats.
 While these berries do well in most of the U.S.—in Hardiness Zones 2-7—they’re native to China, where they’re grown in abundance for the herbal marketplace.

 Goji grows best in highly fertile soil that’s well drained.
 It thrives with plenty of sunshine and will begin to fruit two years from seeding and bear full yield in four to five years.
 Generally, fruit comes in the mid-summer and is best picked by hand, to avoid bruising.